MBcode/ec/test/readme.md

   JsonLD --> Nabu --> NGRPH(Named Graphs) --> QUADS
   TESTMAN --> TESTQUERY[[SPARQL-Query ]]  --> DLQUERY
 ```
-This diagram changes a lot in: [testing.md](testing.md)
+This diagram changes a lot in: [testing.md](testing.md).
-The others also differ from present flow, but could be made to work more that way
+The others also differ from present flow, but could be made to work more that way.
+Though might have some gleaner/nabu errors

 ## Gleaner
 ## Gleaner Tests